lingsoft/smegram-elg/README.md

 #### Build from source

 The grammar tool can be built from source as described in the `Dockerfile.build`.
 To run it, at least 8GB memory is required.
+And some time.

 ```
 docker build -f Dockerfile.build -t lang-sme .